-To make sure theyour verge treatment meets the Town of Bassendean 's requirements, residents are encouraged to review the Guidelines prior to starting theyour project.
+To make sure the verge treatment meets the Town of Bassendean requirements, residents are encouraged to review the Guidelines prior to starting the project.
 It will also help to ensure the verge garden does not impact on the safety of the local community, environment or surrounding infrastructure.

 Treatments are to be attractive and provide a positive enhancement to the streetscape.
-Street tree planting shall be in accordance ofte the adopted Street Tree Policy 1.11 Master Plan.
-Street trees remain the responsibility of the Town and are therefore, excluded from this policy.\
+Street tree planting shall be in accordance with the adopted Street Tree Pruning, Removal and Replacement Policy 1.11.